-1. The District winners of each flight will be eligible to participate in the National GNT finals, held in Toronto July 20-30, 2017.
-Should the first place team in any flight elect not to advance to the National Finals, the second place team in that flight will be extended the invitation to participate.
+- Should the first place team in any flight elect not to advance to the National Finals, the second place team in that flight will be extended the invitation to participate.
 If neither the first nor second place team in a particular flight elect to advance to the National Finals, District 17 will not be represented in that flight.
 When there are at least eight teams competing in a B or C flight in the district final, a second team in that flight will also be considered eligible to compete in the national final of their respective category.

-2. ACBL provides no subsidy to teams participating in the National Finals, and does not require the Districts to do so.
-District 17 provides $2,000 per team in each of the four flights to assist with expenses.
+- ACBL provides no subsidy to teams participating in the National Finals, and does not require the Districts to do so.
+District 17 provides $2,000 per first place team in each of the four flights to assist with expenses.
 If a second team is chosen for either Flight B or C, that team may receive a $1,500 subsidy from the district.
 NOTE: A subsidy will not be paid until the teams have actually participated in the National finals.
-A check will be issued to the team captain for distribution to team members.
+Checks will be issued to the team captain for distribution to team members.
 District 17 will pay all entry fees at the National Finals, unless paid by ACBL.

-3. Replacement and Augmentation rules detailed above apply to teams advancing to the National Finals.
-Teams advancing to the National Finals must consist of at least three of the team members who participated in the District 17 Finals.
+- Replacement and Augmentation rules detailed above apply to teams advancing to the National Finals.
+Teams advancing to the National Finals must consist of at least two of the team members who participated in the District 17 Finals.